 Think Deeper than "Racism is Bad"

 As a white person, my understanding of racism has largely been about racial slurs, discrimination, and hate crimes based on someone's skin color.
 I was educated about the Civil Rights Movement and recognized that about fifty years ago, our country identified direct, in-your-face, and overt racism as illegal and ultimately, it became less socially acceptable.
 However, until the past few years, I think I have somewhat lived within the privileged population who believed that this movement meant we are now within the post-racial society.
 I truly thought we were healing, embracing differences, and that racism, at least of the overt variety, lived far outside my circle of friends and family.
 Racism, I thought, was something of the past, something my grandparent's generation experienced, something of an entirely different time.
 I might even have assumed that racism was largely an issue in the south.
 This.
 Is.
 White.
 Privilege.
 One could even argue that this is the new racism.
-Here is an article on anti-racism and another on denying racism.
 Here is even a discussion on "race exhaustion."

 Systemic Racism is Invisible